Mauritius - North Coast

 Return flights to Mauritius on Air Mauritius Return resort transfers 7 nights accommodation in a Comfort Room Breakfast & dinner daily All taxes, levies & surcharges (estimate)

-40% Discount included if booked by 31 October 2021 Upgrade to All Inclusive from R3 310 per adult Adult Only Resort
+20% Discount included - book by 15 March 2020 Upgrade to All Inclusive from R3 920 per person Adult Only Resort

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

 |Total Price:||ZAR 16 095|